tobsenthomas2/Mechatronics_Term_Project/README_new.md

 The individual CAD files are shown here:

 The 3D printed pieces are 4 gears, 2 motor mountings, a NERF rail mounting and gun body mounting, as well as a mounting piece for one of the rotating plates and two stands for the rotating pitch plate.
-The gear ratios were 1:10 for ____ and __:__ for ____
+The gear ratios were 1:8.33 for yaw pulley mechanism and 1:8 for the pitch pulley mechanism
 The individual CAD files are shown here:

 The overall assembly is shown here: